Frederic Manley Glubb

 After the war, Glubb was promoted to lieutenant-colonel on 16 April 1903, and appointed Commanding Royal Engineer at Mauritius.
 He was promoted to colonel in April 1908, and in 1912 he became the Chief Engineer of Southern Command.
+In January 1914 he was made a CB in the 1914 New Year Honours.

 On the outbreak of war, he was given a posting in the newly mobilised British Expeditionary Force, as the Commander Royal Engineers (CRE) of III Corps; this made him the senior engineering officer in the Corps, responsible for the defences and support of two infantry divisions.
 He served with the corps until February 1915, when he was promoted to major-general and made CRE of Second Army.
 He remained in this post for the remainder of the war, being mentioned in despatches eight times and awarded a knighthood.